 Nutritional Content of Salmon

 A fillet of salmon has approximately 208 calories per 100g of salmon.
-It’s not a huge difference, but if you want the lower calorie option, trout is the choice for you.
+It’s not a huge difference, but if you want the lower-calorie option, trout is the choice for you.

 Like trout, salmon is high in protein.
 Salmon offers almost 20g of protein per 100g of salmon.
-It is rich with protein and nutrients, which is why it is considered a healthy meal choice.
+It is rich in protein and nutrients, which is why it is considered a healthy meal choice.